 If you are passionate about reducing food waste and fighting food insecurity in Tompkins County, join us!

-Every Thursday at 6:30 pm
+Every Sunday at 2 pm

 Online this semester